 Thursday, April 12, 2018

 Airplane Toy boxes were created because I didn't have time to build a peddle plane for my 5 year old sons birthday.
 The peddle planes you see at EAA are fantastic and the plans are very detailed.
-The plans are overwhelming and my Dad (Grampa) and I only had a couple weeks to build an airplane for my son TJ.
+The plans are overwhelming and my Dad (Grandpa Olson) and I only had a couple weeks to build an airplane for my son TJ birthday.
 The peddle plane looked like the same amount of time to build as my ultralight. which took a year.
-We bought a piece of plywood and a sixpack of beer and created plans on a napkin to create the first airplane toybox.
+We bought a piece of plywood on Saturday, a sixpack of beer and created plans on a napkin to create the first airplane toybox.
 It took a weekend to build and a weekend to paint.

-Click Here for all the models.
+Click Here for all the airplane toybox models.
 What I am most proud of is that Paul Poberezny posed with his P51 airplane toy box in his basement with two thumbs up.
-KidVenture also has a couple Christian Eagles at Oshkosh and the EAA Chapter house usually has theirs out on the deck for kids to play in.
+KidVenture also has a couple Christian Eagles toy boxes at Oshkosh and the EAA Chapter house usually has theirs out on the deck for kids to play in.
 You can paint or body wrap toy boxes.
 You can build your own Airplane Toybox out of a sheet of plywood using detailed plans for $20 (call 515-620-9585) or build it with free plans

 Saturday, March 31, 2018

 What Heaven will be likeI remember every tent I ever slept in.
 My Dad and I went fishing in 1960's near Alexandria, MN and slept in a green army surplus type tent which had a musty smell of oiled canvas which ment high adventure to me.
 I have the first tent I bought myself in the 1970s for Oshkosh I've used it 30 times at Oshkosh.
 I flew into Oshkosh and slept under the wing of the Ercoupe at least 30 times with different friends and family.
 Pictured here is my beautiful wife Marilyn and youngest son, TJ.
 I can't bear to let the memories in the orange pup-tent with broken poles go.